saxap/alphabetical_products_listing/README.md

-Alphabeticaly Products Listing by saxap (http://dontforget.pro)
+Alphabeticaly Products Filter and Listing
 ==============
 This is module for Opencart CMS (http://www.opencart.com/).
 Module display a row with letters of latin and russian alphabets, after click on letter shows products starting on this letter.